louiseds/louiseds.github.io/about.md

 Artist and stage designer born in Nantes (France) the 26 of april 1991.

-Graduated from _Ecole Nationale Supérieure des Arts Décoratifs_ (EnsAD, Paris 5th), departement stage design.
+Graduated in 2016 from _Ecole Nationale Supérieure des Arts Décoratifs_ (EnsAD, Paris 5th), departement stage design.

-Graduated from _Duperré_ school of applied arts (ESAA, Paris 3rd), department environmental design.
+Graduated in 2012 from _Duperré_ school of applied arts (ESAA, Paris 3rd), department environmental design.

-Erasmus semesters at the _Weißensee Kunsthochschule_ (Berlin), department stage design and department sculpture.
+Erasmus semesters in 2014-2015 at the _Weißensee Kunsthochschule_ (Berlin), department stage design and department sculpture.
 <br>

 <br>